milos994/IV-Ryd-Task/README.md

 ---

 ## Postman Collection
-You can find exported postman collection on the following [link](./IV-Ryd.postman_collection.json)
+You can find exported postman collection on the following [link](./IV-Ryd.postman_collection.json).
+If you want to test API, download file and import in your postman. :)

 ---
 ## API Docs